Traveling with food allergies requires planning, but with the right system, it can be safe and enjoyable.

 It’s a checklist that helps turn “overwhelmed” into “I’ve got this.”

-Here’s the process we use every time we plan a trip — and I hope it makes your next vacation a lot less stressful, too.
+Here’s the process we use every time we plan a trip.
+I hope these food allergy travel tips make your next vacation a lot less stressful, too.

 When we brainstorm destinations, food allergies come up immediately.